lilianabs/flux_deep_learning/README.md

-# Learning Machine learning
+# Deep Learning with Flux

-This repository contains my experiments as I learn Machine Learning.
+This repository contains examples of Deep Learning models using Flux.